Pregnancy testing prior to vaccination

 The Green book advises that there is no known risk associated with giving inactivated, recombinant viral or bacterial vaccines or toxoids during pregnancy.
 Since inactivated vaccines cannot replicate, they cannot cause infection in either the mother or the fetus.
 Although AstraZeneca COVID-19 vaccine contains a live adenovirus vector, this virus is not replicating so will not cause infection in the mother or the fetus.
 UKTIS have produced a monograph on the use of non-live vaccines in pregnancy which provides further information.

 The Green book states that women who are pregnant should be offered vaccination at the same time as non-pregnant women based on their age and clinical risk group.
 Pfizer BioNTech and Moderna vaccines are the preferred vaccines to offer to pregnant women based on extensive post-marketing experience of their use in the USA with no safety signals so far.
 Clinicians should discuss the risks and benefits of vaccination with the woman, who should be told about the absence of safety data for the vaccine in pregnancy.
-The RCOG have produced an updated information leaflet and decision aid as well as Q&As on COVID-19 vaccines.
+The RCOG have developed a range of information for healthcare professionals and pregnant women about COVID-19 vaccination.

 If a woman finds she is pregnant after she has started a course of vaccine, she may complete vaccination during pregnancy using the same vaccine product (unless contraindicated).
 Alternatively vaccination should be offered as soon as possible after pregnancy.